wendyverdonk93/docs/content/api/payment_methods/post-order-paypal.md

 | customer                        | object | Contains the personal information of the customer.                                         |

-Please make sure you check out our dedicated documentation for [PayPal](/payment-methods/paypal/)
+Read more about [PayPal](/payment-methods/wallet/paypal/) on our documentation page.

 ### Direct
 * All parameters shown are required field(s) for a PayPal direct transaction.